 This box allows you to create more articulate parameters behind the autofill process.
-For example, the following 'recipe' ensures salaried employees work between 40 and 45 hours per week, and makes sure that employees aren't scheduled during early morning and late afternoon regardless of stress profile.
+For example, the following 'recipe' ensures salaried team members work between 40 and 45 hours per week, and makes sure that team members aren't scheduled during early morning and late afternoon regardless of stress profile.

 For more assistance with advanced recipes, click here.

 To begin the auto-fill process, select your preferences and click 'Auto Fill Shifts'.

 Read more about Auto-Scheduling from our CEO, Ashik Ahmed here.